Girl Guides Australia: Girl Guide Biscuits

-The money raised by biscuit sales is spent at a local and national level.
-Biscuits are now also sold online as well as in the community by individual Guide units.
-The new biscuit range are noted as being in line with Girl Guides Australia values, as they are more environmentally sustainable, palm oil free, and use free range eggs.
+The money raised by biscuit sales was spent at a local and national level.
+Biscuits were sold online as well as in the community by individual Guide units.
+The new biscuit range was noted as being in line with Girl Guides Australia values, being more environmentally sustainable, palm oil free, and using free range eggs.

 The previous range of biscuits, which came in traditional, mini-choc chip, and gluten-free buttery shortbread, were manufactured in Australia by Modern Baking Company.

 Events

 Jamboree

 Every few years Girl Guides Australia organise a large gathering of Australian Girl Guides in a National or International Jamboree.
 Girl guides or girl scouts aged 10 to 17 from around the world may attend.